Dakarai Mafico

-Dakarai Mafico (born 17 December 2006) is a Welsh professional footballer who plays as a midfielder for club Cardiff City.
+Dakarai Asante Mafico (born 7 December 2006) is a Welsh professional footballer who plays as a midfielder for club Cardiff City.
+He is a Wales under-21 international.

-Career
+Club career

 Mafico signed his first professional contract with Cardiff City in July 2024 having previously playing for the Cardiff under-18 and under-21 teams.

-He made his senior Cardiff debut on 16 August 2025 in the starting line-up for the 3-0 EFL League One win against Rotherham United.
+He made his senior Cardiff debut on 16 August 2025 in the starting line-up for the 3–0 EFL League One win against Rotherham United.

+On 9 January 2026, Mafico joined National League club Yeovil Town on loan until the end of the 2025–26 season.

-International
+International career

-Mafico was called up to the Wales under-21 squad for the first time in October 2025.
+Born in Wales, Mafico is of Zimbabwean descent.
+He was called up to the Wales under-21 squad for the first time in October 2025.
+He made his debut on 14 November 2025 in the 3–0 defeat to Belgium under-21.